DoableInnovation/mock-backend/README.md

 # Mock Backend

-A small, simple [nodejs](http://nodejs.org) that is meant to help speed up frontend workflow by mimicking the doable v2 backend.
+A small, simple [node.js](http://nodejs.org) server that is meant to help speed up frontend workflow and testing by mimicking the doable v2 backend.

 I've started to build a collection of static json files.
 So far:
 - ideas